Have you ever wanted to just drop everything, and stop relying on other people and businesses for food, and energy?

 A lack of awareness can lead to some pretty nasty injuries, but I have to acknowledge that a lack of awareness isn’t usually a ‘practice’ in the typical sense of the word.
 We don’t set out to be unaware of things going on around us, sometimes it just happens by accident.

 What do I mean by this?
-Well, let’s start by looking at our relationship to the animals on our homesteads.
+Well, let’s start by looking at our relationship with the animals on our homesteads.

 Well, yes, you do; but don’t get too comfortable.
 What I mean by that is; don’t get so comfortable that you forget about or downplay the damage that an animal can do to you.